-- HOSHIZAKI recommends cleaning this unit at least once a year.
+- 1. HOSHIZAKI recommends cleaning this icemaker at least once a year.
 More frequent cleaning, however, may be required in some existing water conditions. - 2.
 To prevent injury to individuals and damage to the icemaker, do not use ammonia type cleaners. - 3.
-Always wear liquid-proof gloves to prevent the cleaning and sanitizing solutions from coming into contact with skin.
+Always wear liquid-proof gloves to prevent the cleaning and sanitizing solutions from coming into contact with skin. - 4.
+Carefully follow any instructions provided with the bottles of cleaning and sanitizing solution. - 5.
+Never run the icemaker when the water tank is empty.